Scribe: Corrections and editing

 Priests who took over the leadership of the Jewish community preserved and edited biblical literature.
 Biblical literature became a tool that legitimated and furthered the priests' political and religious authority.

 Corrections by the scribes (Tiqqun soferim) refers to changes that were made in the original wording of the Hebrew Bible during the second temple period, perhaps sometime between 450 and 350 BCE.
 One of the most prominent men at this time was Ezra the scribe.
 He also hired scribes to work for him, in order to write down and revise the oral tradition.
 After Ezra and the scribes had completed the writing, Ezra gathered the Jews who had returned from exile, all of whom belonged to Kohanim families.
 Ezra read them an unfamiliar version of the Torah.
 This version was different from the Torah of their fathers.
 Ezra did not write a new bible.
-Through the genius of his ‘editing', he presented the religion in a new light.
+Through his ‘editing', he presented the religion in a new light.